 Trading stocks: You hear that phrase all the time, although it is wrong—you don't trade stocks like baseball cards. ("I'll trade you 100 IBMs for 100 Intels.")
 To "trade" means to buy and sell in the jargon of the financial markets.
 How a system that can accommodate one billion shares trading in a single day works is a mystery to most people.
 No doubt, our financial markets are marvels of technological efficiency.

 Investing is much more than a numbers game, but you can't get very far from numbers if want to understand what's going on in the market or with your stock.
 The stock market quote, which you can find in the daily newspaper or online, is the most basic collection of numbers that providers update on a regular basis.

 When it comes to buying and selling shares of stock, the exchanges act more like flea markets than centers of financial sophistication.
 That's why you need to understand the bid and ask prices.
 Unlike most things you buy, both the buyer and seller set stock prices.
 The buyer states what price they will pay for the stock—this is the "bid price."
 The seller also has a price—the asking price.

-Stock prices, and why they rise and fall like they do, may seem like another mystery.
+Stock prices, and why they rise and fall as they do, may seem like another mystery.
 You will hear about the influence of earnings on stock prices or the economy or the credit market.
 While all of these factors figure into price changes, they have little direct impact on prices.
 What these and other factors do is change the balance of supply and demand.